 Requirements

 The most common way for a beginner to run a validator is on a cloud server running Linux.
-You may choose whatever provider that your prefer, and whatever operating system you are comfortable with.
+You may choose whatever VPS provider that your prefer, and whatever operating system you are comfortable with.
 For this guide we will be using Ubuntu 18.04, but the instructions should be similar for other platforms.

 Note Prerequisites: Install Rust & Dependencies